tunahansalih/tunahansalih.github.io/index.md

 published: true
 ---

-# Summary
-I worked on making sense of images,
+I worked on making sense of images,\
 Now I am working on images making sense.

 # About Me